 We realize that it is impossible to avoid all fats, sugars, additives, etc. but do try to make your choices as "health-wise" as possible.
 And one last suggestion: Include your child in planning their snack.
 This can be a lot of fun and gives your child some experience in making good nutritional choices.
 Children are more likely to eat those things they have helped to prepare!

-No fruit drink, please.
+No fruit drinks.
 For the PS-K students, water or unsweetened fruit juices are served at snack time.

-If you choose a snack that requires a plastic spoon or fork, we ask that you provide those utensils for each child.
-Cups, napkins and plates (if needed) can be provided by the school.
-It is helpful, but not necessary, if each portion is individually wrapped.
+If you choose a snack that requires a plastic spoon or fork, you must provide those utensils for your child.